 Remove chain covers to inspect according to manufacturer's instructions.

 The supporting components should be dismantled and inspected according to the manufacturer's instructions.
-This will need doing on a regular basis.
+This will need doing on a regular basis, as defined by the manufacturer.
 This can lead to a high risk if no action is taken.